squirrelzilla/aws-multipart-upload/README.md

 Until then, enjoy...
 I'll update the below TOC as I populate this repository.
 Let me know what you think!

 1. Connection to AWS
-2. Splitting a file
-3. Hashing
-4. Performing the multi-part upload
+2. Splitting, hash, and upload
-5. Re-assembly
+3. Re-assembly